31 million Americans are experiencing lower back pain at any given time. (1)

 Especially first thing in the morning.
 When you first wake up, your spinal discs are at their highest level of fluid retention.

-This means you’re putting pressure on the discs when they are less tolerable to bending.
+This means you’re putting pressure on the discs when they are less tolerable to bend.
 (8)

 Avoid them after sitting for prolonged periods of time like at your workstation or if you have herniated or bulging discs.

 This yoga pose is a great exercise that works your core muscles.

 - Start in the standard pushup position.
 Have your hands directly under your shoulders and tuck your toes.

 - Pull your belly button towards your spine and engage your abdominals.